Sabrinas Organizing

 The Essential Prep Area

 A craft room without a prep area is not a craft room at all.
-Crafters need an open surface clear of clutter, like a desk or table, that gives them room to spread out.
+Crafters need an open surface, free of clutter, such as a desk or table, that gives them room to spread out.

-If you have a small space for crafting, a foldable crafting table with storage works wonders for keeping you organized.
+If you have a small crafting space, a foldable crafting table with storage keeps you organized.
 Having that extra storage under the table will use up any wasted space.

 Image of Crafting Table - Hobby - 58.75" W x 36.5" D White Arts and Crafts Table with 2 Mesh Storage Drawers, Silver/White